 IRS Federal Tax Withholding Examples

-For a given Tax Year you can find examples of IRS Tax Withholding amounts based on filing status, income, and number of dependents.
-As you can see below, some scenarios do not require federal tax withholding and will not result in you owing taxes.
-Plus there are cases when no tax withholding is required and a tax return can still result in a tax refund is still due to refundable tax credits.
+For a 2024 tax year you can find examples of IRS tax withholding amounts based on filing status, income, and number of dependents.
+Some scenarios do not require federal tax withholding and will not result in you owing taxes.
+There are cases when no tax withholding is required, and a tax return can still result in a tax refund is still due to refundable tax credits.

 What is a Form W-4?